 Katja Schulz / Getty Images

-The tulip tree, also known as the yellow poplar, is a show-stopping tree with a broad pyramidal shape.
-It can mature around 60 to 90 feet tall and 30 to 50 feet wide.
-The trunk can reach roughly six feet in diameter.
-These fast-growing trees are known for having weak branches and shallow roots.
+The tulip tree, also known as the yellow poplar, is one of the largest native trees of eastern North America.
+When it's in bloom, it is a show-stopper.
+Not only does it grow fast—three to five feet per year—to reach a towering height of up to 120 feet tree with a broad pyramidal shape, its trunk is also massive, reaching roughly six feet in diameter.
+The drawback of these trees are their weak branches and shallow roots.
 Ideally, they should be planted somewhere that’s sheltered from strong winds.

 Continue to 13 of 15 below. -